 This is demonstrated everywhere in Nature, and also in the body.
 According to the traditional healing wisdom in China, as well as in many other cultures, the body is connected through energetic channels known as meridians in which energy flows to and from organ systems in the body.

-According to TCM the human body, and all of the natural world is comprised of a bio-electrical and vibrational energy current.
+According to TCM, all of the natural world is comprised of a bio-electrical and vibrational energy current.
 In other words, the physical body exists due to an energetic life force that animates the body, ensuring movement, breathe, brain activity, emotions and more.

 Additional scientific discoveries have also proven the existence of the Meridians, which carry this Qi energy.
 According to research done at Seoul National University, the meridians do exist.
 The scientists there refer to them as the “primo-vascular system.”
 It has important roles in the cardiovascular system, and distinctly manages our entire calibrating (balancing) system, including our endocrine functions and metabolic system.
 1